jonasbn/til/git/set_your_email_for_a_repo.md

 # Set your email for a repository

-If you use `git` for both work and play, but not necessarily the all on *github* or the like, it is nice to separate user data like email
+If you use `git` for both work and play, but not necessarily the all on **GitHub** or the like, it is nice to separate user data like email

 Globally: